Sue9104/web-manual/interface/user.md

 # User Interface

 All users share same interface, but have different workspace depending on the role in project.
-The user interface is comprised of three parts:
+User interface is comprised of "Dashboard", workspace and "My Task".

 - [Dashboard](#stat)
-- Workspace for diffent roles
+- Workspace for different roles
   - [Owner: Project Management](owner-project-management.md)
   - [Translator: Translation Management](translator-translation-management.md)
   - [Reviewer: Review Management](reviewer-review-management.md)